aerospike/backup-go/cmd/asbackup/readme.md

       --total-timeout int        Total transaction timeout in milliseconds.
 0 - no timeout.
       --socket-timeout int       Socket timeout in milliseconds.
 If this value is 0, it's set to --total-timeout.
-                                 If both this and --total-timeout are 0, there is no socket idle time limit. (default 10000) -N, --nice int                 Deprecated, use --bandwidth instead.
-                                 The limits for read/write storage bandwidth in MiB/s.
+                                 If both this and --total-timeout are 0, there is no socket idle time limit. (default 10000) --nice int                 The limits for read/write storage bandwidth in MiB/s.
-                                 The lower bound is 8MiB (maximum size of the Aerospike record).
                                  Default is 0 (no limit).
-      --bandwidth int            The limits for read/write storage bandwidth in MiB/s.
+(DEPRECATED: use --bandwidth instead) -N, --bandwidth int            The limits for read/write storage bandwidth in MiB/s.
-                                 The lower bound is 8MiB (maximum size of the Aerospike record).
                                  Default is 0 (no limit).
   -r, --remove-files                  Remove an existing backup file (-o) or entire directory (-d) and replace with the new backup.
       --remove-artifacts              Remove existing backup file (-o) or files (-d) without performing a backup.
   -o, --output-file string            Backup to a single backup file.
 Use - for stdout.
 Required, unless -d or -e is used.